BC emission inventories

 2.1b AC: EGBCM, national authorities among AC Observer countries

-As of 1 June 2020, Albania, Austria, Bosnia and Herzegovina, Liechtenstein, Luxembourg, Russia, and Turkey have not yet reported estimates of national black carbon emissions under the Air Convention.
-Furthermore, as documented by annual Centre on Emission Inventories and Projections (CEIP) reviews, several of the Air Convention Parties are not reporting their black carbon inventories regularly.
+As of 1 June 2023, Austria, Bosnia and Herzegovina, Liechtenstein, Luxembourg, Russia, and Turkey have not yet reported estimates of national black carbon emissions under the Air Convention.

 Component 2.1a.
 Emission inventory capacity-building

-Often, non-reporting or irregular reporting indicates a lack of capacity in the respective countries, an issue that could be addressed via capacity-building endeavours.
+Non-reporting or irregular reporting of emissions inventories may indicate a lack of capacity in the respective countries, an issue that could be addressed via capacity-building endeavors.
 A number of Western Balkan and EECCA* countries do not report black carbon emissions under the Air Convention or do so irregularly.
 However, capacity-building to enhance general implementation of the Convention does take place, and in the 2010 the Executive Body Decision 2010/17 established a specific Coordinating Group to help foster implementation of the Convention in the EECCA countries.
 The overall framework for capacity-building (tasks and responsible legal bodies (i.e. the Working Groups, Centres and Task Forces of the Convention)) are agreed upon at the Executive Body meetings and outlined in the work plan for implementation of the Convention.
 The critical issue of resources is agreed between the UNECE Secretariat, the EECCA Coordinating Group and, crucially, the donating Parties.

 Providing support to emission reporting through international workshops or in-country assistance has been one of three main activities undertaken by the Convention’s capacity-building programme and could be potentially used to improve the level and quality of black carbon emissions inventories reported under the Air Convention.
 According to the Convention’s Long-term strategy for 2020-2030, ”capacity-building under the Convention should be enhanced” and “mutual outreach to and information-sharing with organisations such as CCAC, the Arctic Council” should be built upon by “continuing to leverage synergies between their work and the work of the Convention”.
 There is therefore scope for cooperation between the Air Convention, Arctic Council and the CCAC on capacity building to help establish and improve national black carbon emissions inventories, should resources be made available.